AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

    ![Private keys in the UI](/help/implementing/developing/introduction/assets/s2s-twokeys.png)

-1. Install the new credentials on off-AEM server and ensure connectivity works as expected.
+1. Install the new credentials on the non-AEM server and ensure connectivity works as expected.
 See the [Server to Server Flow section](#the-server-to-server-flow) for details on how to do this
 1. Revoke the old certificate.
 You can do this by selecting the three dots (**...**) to the right of the certificate and pressing **Revoke**:

    ![Revoke certificate](/help/implementing/developing/introduction/assets/s2s-revokecert.png)